 Kyrie Irving currently sits atop the NBA media’s most vilified throne.
 After posting the link to a documentary Rolling Stone deemed as antisemitic, social media erupted in a frenzied discussion about Irving’s character.
 Although Irving is considered by many to be an excellent basketball player, he has recently been featured in the media due to his off-court actions (Stinar, 2022).
 Other NBA players have also suffered from similar flare ups as well.
 When Michael Jordan left the NBA after winning his third NBA title in 1993, the focus was on his possible suspension from the league from gambling (Smith, 2009).
 Furthermore, when LeBron James left the Cleveland Cavaliers he was labeled as an immature coward (Amico, 2020).
 Even though these men, more so James and Jordan, are thought of as great basketball players, their widespread media presence does not always focus on that.
 Their jobs are to win games for their team, but some of the coverage they get has nothing to do with that.
 On the contrary, when their teams are struggling and their actual play is getting talked about, they are often blamed for their team’s failure to produce (Reiter, 2022).
 This suggests an odd relationship between greatness and media coverage.

 I’ve mentioned a few players who are thought of as great.
 But what does great mean?
 Over the course of the last decade, analytics surrounding the NBA have become increasingly popular (Steinberg, 2015).
 Analytics can tell us what players are statistically above average.
 But professional pundits and unknown twitter users alike also have a stake in the conversation about which NBA players are considered good (Scarano, 2009).
 From this, there are two views on how to consider a someone a good basketball player: Statistically and the Eye Test.
-However, do the professional talk show hosts and the average social media user ever engage in a deep statistical analysis of players to back up their claims?
+The Eye Test is a term that describes watching a player to determine if they are “good” (Scarano, 2009).
+What is problematic is that the word good in the context of the Eye Test is extremely subjective.
+If professional basketball pundits favor use the Eye Test, then it is fair to ask if the professional talk show hosts and the average social media user engage in a deep statistical analysis of players to back up their claims?
 That begs the question “does media coverage correlate to the statistical prowess of an NBA player?”
 A question which seems to have no clear answer.
 In the early 2000s, ESPN was known for highlighting the statistical anomalies from the best players in the game.
 But now the ever-growing number of talk shows look to highlight only the most dramatic storylines (Posey, 2021).
 It seems as if dramatic value has transcended statistical value.